mielophone/Mielophone-Example-Extension/README.md

-This is a simple mielophone extension.
+This is a simple Mielophone (Adobe AIR version) extension.
 Adds Button to home screen